-The Turing’s health programme will deliver a major programme of research into the theory and methods of AI, statistics, and data analytics underpinning medical and health applications that will enable scientists to do better science, without compromising respect for privacy and patient trust.
+The Turing’s health programme will deliver a schedule of major research into the theory and methods of AI, statistics, and data analytics underpinning medical and health applications that will enable scientists to do better science, without compromising respect for privacy and patient trust.

-Using data-driven innovation in AI and statistical science, the programme aims to accelerate the scientific understanding of human disease and improve human health.
+Using data-driven innovation in AI and statistical science, the we aim to accelerate the scientific understanding of human disease and improve human health.